 Further, you should always consider the specifics of your employees’ conduct.
 It may be unwise to indicate agreement to something without knowing exactly what it’s about, but does it deserve dismissal?
 Unlikely.

-If you need any help addressing matters like this, either after things have gone wrong or in devising suitable procedures so that you might avoid disaster, let us know – we have numerous employment lawyers who would love to assist.
+If you need any help addressing matters like this, either after things have gone wrong or in devising suitable procedures so that you might avoid disaster, let us know – we have numerous employment lawyers who are here to assist.